 nohup is simple and looks something like this:

-nohup logs everything to an output file,
+nohup logs everything to a “nohup.out” output file

 nohup redirects both to the same file by default.

-nohup.out, though – it’s just the default.
+You don’t necessarily need to use “nohup.out,” though – it’s just the default.
 You can specify a custom output when you run

 nohup and place it in a custom location.

-audit-script-output.txt in some kind of mounted remote folder and view that server’s security posture from the comfort of your own laptop rather than looking through
+The custom output contains the same data as the standard “nohup.out” file and is nice for the security audit script mentioned above.
+You could name it “audit-script-output.txt” in some kind of mounted remote folder and view that server’s security posture from the comfort of your own laptop rather than looking through

 cat outputs all day.